 Need ideas for teens and tweens?
 Find 100 summer activities for teens here!

-I scoured my brain (and the internet) for as many fun things to do in the summer as I could find.
+I scoured my brain (and the internet) for as many fun things to do at home as I could find.
 Some of these summer activities will require a bit of parent help, but others can be done without much supervision.
 It’s been nice to print the list out and hang it up on the wall so my kids can look through it when the b-word gets mentioned.
 That way they can decide what looks interesting and even check activities off as they do them.

 You can download the list in two different formats.
 First, click here to download a 16×20 .jpg file which you can upload to a photo processor to have printed out ($7 at Costco).